Which institution holds the most shares in BCE Inc. (BCE)

 BCE Inc. (BCE): Who are the competitors?

-The company’s main competitors (and peers) include Shaw Communications Inc. (SJR) that is trading -5.09% down over the past 12 months and Apple Inc. (AAPL) that is -20.34% lower over the same period.
-Rogers Communications Inc. (RCI) is -4.22% down on the 1-year trading charts.
+The company’s main competitors (and peers) include Shaw Communications Inc. (SJR) that is trading -0.77% down over the past 12 months and Apple Inc. (AAPL) that is -12.23% lower over the same period.
+Rogers Communications Inc. (RCI) is 2.43% up on the 1-year trading charts.